MelloSec/RepeatOffender/README.md

 ﻿## RepeatOffender

-### Usage - Prep for Chocolatey first so the Other Scripts can run
+### Prep - Setup Chocolatey separately first so the Other Scripts can run with choco in PATH
 ```powershell
 .\choco.ps1
 ```